rmuif/web/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Use this template if you’ve found a bug with the project itself, otherwise you can contact us on Discord.
+about: Use this template if you’ve found a bug in the app
+labels: bug, triage
 ---

 ## Description